 Tim chuckled.
 “For someone who’s been unconscious for two days, you’ve woken up quickly.”
 My expression must have caused his levity to evaporate.
 “Can you remember anything about what happened?”

 I reflected.
 “Not really.
-The last thing I remember was Angus Donald coming over.”
+The last thing was Rupert Donald coming over.”
 Tim raised his eyebrows but said nothing.
 “More than you did,” I added.

 “There were problems,” he said.